zooniverse/aggregation-for-caesar/Contributing.md

 The code is auto-documented using [sphinx](http://www.sphinx-doc.org/en/stable/index.html).

 1. Add a doc string to every function written and a "heading" doc string at the top of any new files created (follow the [numpy doc string convention](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt))
-2. Add a reference to the new file to `doc/source/reducers.rst`
+2. Add a reference to the new file to `docs/source/reducers.rst`
+3. Add to the extractor/reducer lookup table `docs/source/Task_lookup_table.rst`
-3. Build the docs with the `make_docs.sh` bash script
+4. Build the docs with the `make_docs.sh` bash script

 ### 4. Make sure everything still works
 1. run `nosetests` and ensure all tests still pass